foxglove/mcap/docs/home/messages-channels-and-schemas.md

 ## Channel

-A stream of messages which have the same type, or schema.
-Often corresponds to a connection between a publisher and a subscriber.
+A stream of messages which have the same topic and type, or schema.
+This is often called a "topic" in pub/sub framework terminology.

 ## Schema

 A description of the structure and contents of messages on a channel, e.g. a Protobuf [FileDescriptorSet](https://developers.google.com/protocol-buffers/docs/reference/java/com/google/protobuf/DescriptorProtos.FileDescriptorSet) or JSON Schema.

+!!! info

-> The [@foxglove/schemas](https://github.com/foxglove/schemas) repo provides pre-defined schema definitions for [Foxglove Studio](https://foxglove.dev/studio) visualizations.
+    The [@foxglove/schemas](https://github.com/foxglove/schemas) repo provides pre-defined schema definitions for [Foxglove Studio](https://foxglove.dev/studio) visualizations.
 Write messages that adhere to these schemas to an MCAP file, then visualize and debug this data using Studio's [panels](https://foxglove.dev/docs/studio/panels/introduciton).